 Word began surfacing a video was tweeted from Tunsil’s official Twitter account of the Lake City, Fla native with a gas mask on, along with a long pipe (also referred to as a “bong”) 10-minutes before the NFL Draft began.

 Tunsil told Deion Sanders of the NFL Network “It was a mistake,” he said of the video in an on-stage interview with Sanders following his selection by the Miami Dolphins.
-“It happened years ago… I did not know about [the video’s posting] at all.
+“It happened years ago… I did not know about at all.
 I don’t know who it was…my Twitter account got hacked.”

 Tunsil, now the 13th pick in the NFL Draft, confirmed he that passed all drug tests leading up to the draft, per SI.com.